calimero-archive/docs/docs/getting_started/explorer.md

 ![](../../static/img/transaction.png)

-By clicking on any of the blocks, you'll be able to have an overview of:
+By clicking on any of the transactions, you'll have an overview of:

 - The Tx hash
 - The status of the transaction